impostorsguides/impostorsguides.github.io/rbenv/part-3/3-af-content.md

 ### The `-dynamiclib` and `-dynamic` flags

-There are certain flags and options that we can pass to `gcc` which are specific to [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system)){:target="_blank" rel="noopener"}, the core UNIX operating system of macOS.
+There are certain flags and options that we can pass to `gcc` which are specific to [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system)){:target="_blank" rel="noopener" }, the core UNIX operating system of macOS.
 Since I'm running `make` on a Macbook, the env var `SHOBJ_LDFLAGS` resolves to these Darwin-specific options, thanks to the `shobj-conf` file which the `configure` script ran.

 The first flag is `-dynamiclib`.
-If we Google around for this flag, we find the docs for those Darwin-specific flags [here](https://web.archive.org/web/20230329044039/https://gcc.gnu.org/onlinedocs/gcc/Darwin-Options.html){:target="_blank" rel="noopener"}.
+If we Google around for this flag, we find the docs for those Darwin-specific flags [here](https://web.archive.org/web/20230329044039/https://gcc.gnu.org/onlinedocs/gcc/Darwin-Options.html){:target="_blank" rel="noopener" }.
 The entry for `-dynamiclib` looks like so:

 ```
 -dynamiclib